giurichter/supermarket_sale/README.md

 ```
 ## 📝 Conclusion
 This project provides insight into preparing data for modeling and evaluating the performance of a regression model.
 The analysis of the results helps to understand the model's effectiveness and identify areas for potential improvement.

-## 📎 Reference
-The dataset used was obtained from Kaggle: [Link to the dataset](https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales)